Solberga Foundation

 - Work at intersections of climate, gender, and animal justice

-- Leadership by frontline communities (people of color, indigenous peoples, low-income communities, women, youth)
+- Leadership by frontline communities (people of colour, indigenous peoples, low-income communities, women, youth)

 Movement Building Orientation

-The foundation explicitly supports “activists and social movements essential to transforming the landscape of power and political will,” indicating preference for organizing and advocacy work over traditional charity models.
+The foundation explicitly supports “activists and social movements essential to transforming the landscape of power and political will,” indicating preference for organising and advocacy work over traditional charity models.

 Values Alignment